Pretty-Good-Freedom-Tech/grapevine-modular-structure/README.md

 Categories of APIs:
 1. interface between Raw Data and Interpretation Engine
-2. the **Calculation / Interpretation AP**I: interface between the Interpretation Engine and the Calculation Engine
+2. the [**Calculation / Interpretation API**](./APIs/calculationInterpretationAPI.md): interface between the Interpretation Engine and the Calculation Engine
 3. the **Endpoint API**: interface between the Calculation Engine and the front end

 ![](https://i.nostr.build/uA0L6oc5nAzrU0iK.png)